Australian student visa information

-More information about Australian student visas can be obtained from the Department of Immigration and Citizenship website.
+More information about Australian student visas can be obtained from the Department of Immigration website.

 Prospective permanent residents of Australia

 Your offer is valid for admission to the University of Sydney as an international student.
-If you are granted Australian Permanent Resident status, you must advise the International Student Office immediately and complete a Change of Visa to Permanent Resident Status form and provide a copy of the personal details page and the visa from your passport.
+If you are granted Australian Permanent Resident status, you must advise the University immediately via the Sydney Student portal.
+Under the tab called ‘My Details’, click on ‘Residency’; you are able to request the change here.
+Please also upload a copy of your visa as well as the bio page of your passport.
+You will then need to bring the original documentation into the Student Centre before the change can be processed.

 Note that if you are granted Australian Permanent Residence status prior to commencing your offered course, you must be reassessed for admission to a Commonwealth Supported Place (CSP).
-For this purpose, you are considered to have commenced your course at the time you attend enrolment in your course.
+For this purpose, you are considered to have commenced your course at the time of enrolment.